 Professionals and special guests

 A Go congress wouldn’t be complete without Pros.
 A standout this year would certainly be Michael Redmond 9P, the only Westerner ever to reach such a rank.
 Also in attendance is Yeonwoo Cho 2P of South Korea, the very popular YouTuber, owner and administrator of the channel: GoProYeonwoo.
 Rounding out these special attendees is Inseong Wang 8D, a veteran teacher and former European champion whose online school and Congress lectures have helped generations of Western players improve.
-Below are bios and pictures for players who have agreed to come to this year’s congress:
+Below are bios and pictures for sponsored professionals giving lectures, reviewing games, and playing simuls (please see the bottom of this page for guidelines on simuls).

 Special Guests